-- Staff at Heathcote Primary School value pupils of all ability and support inclusion. - Within the school, staff and pupils will be constantly involved in the best ways to support all pupils needs within the school.
+- Staff at Heathcote Primary School value pupils of all ability and support inclusion. - Within the school, staff and pupils will be constantly involved in the best ways to support all pupils' needs within the school.
 There is flexibility in approach in order to find the best support for each child. - Within each class, teaching and learning styles and organisation will be flexible to ensure effective learning.
-Grouping to support children identified with additional needs may be part of this process. - Where appropriate, links with partner special schools are made and children included into mainstream school on a part-time basis.
-Liaison and planning between both schools takes place to ensure continuity and match to needs.
+Grouping to support children identified with additional needs may be part of this process. - Liaison and planning between specialised provisions takes place where necessary to ensure continuity and progression of children's needs.
 Review meetings take place, as above to ensure that the most appropriate provision is being made for the child.